csiro-risk-assessment/mozzie/paper.md

 bibliography: paper.bib
 ---

-The paper should be between 250-1000 words.
+> JOSS says: The paper should be between 250-1000 words.
 Authors submitting papers significantly longer than 1000 words may be asked to reduce the length of their paper.

 # Summary